 Figure 38-2.
-Morphology of mechanically/dispersed hES, calls.
-Colonies in panels A end Bishaw no signs of differentiation.
-Note that the cells are small and lightly packed and that the colonies have shore borders in panel C, the long arraw points to a mustificial colonies at the riest passage.
-Panel D shows short arraws show partially differentiated colonies that can be dispersed and may produce undifferentiated colonies at the riest passage.
-Panel D shows short arraws show partially differentiated colonies that can be dispersed.
-The arraw points to a partially differentiated colony, which has become multi-differentiated colonies in panel C, shifted 90 degrees.
-The arraw points to a partially differentiated colony, which has become multi-differentiated.
-The other colonies undifferentiated and is similar to the colonies shown in panels A and B.
+Morphology of mechanically/dispersed hts calls.
+Colonies in panels A anti-astrow no signs contraction, which has been be dispersed, and tightly packed and that the colonies have sharp borders in panel C, the long array points to a much differentiated colony that should not be dispersed, and may produce undifferentiated colonies at the next possage.
+Panel D shows show partially differentiated colonies in panel C, shifted 90 degrees.
+The array points to a partially differentiated colony, which has become multi-fligher magnification of the framed colonies in panel C, shifted 90 degrees.
+The array points to a partially differentiated colony, which has become multi-fligher magnification of the framed colony is undifferentiated and is similar to the colonies shown in panels A and B.